aiven/aiven-docs/docs/products/kafka/howto/enable-governance.md

 - **Topic creation workflow**:
   - Direct topic creation is replaced by a structured request-and-approval process.
-  - This ensures all topics align with your organization's data management policies.
+  - All topics align with your organization's data management policies.

 ## Disable governance